kazookrazy/ENGL3085-Group6/style.md

 <div class= "information">

 Colors are based upon the blender logo, to keep style consistency with the brand logo of orange, and blue.
-The blues are to be kept to #265787,  and the oranges are to be kept to <span style="color: #e87d0d">#e87d0d.
+The blues are to be kept to <span style="color: #265787;"> #265787 </span>,  and the oranges are to be kept to <span style="color: #e87d0d"> #e87d0d</span>.

 <span style="color: #e87d0d;">Orange</span> <span style="background-color: #e87d0d; color: #e87d0d;">  . . . . </span>